 - are separated under a written agreement;

-- lived apart at all times during the last six months of the year.
+- always lived apart during the last six months of the year.

 This does not apply if the child’s exemption is being claimed under a multiple support agreement.
 To find out more about covering children and children of divorced or separated parents, please see Internal Revenue Service (IRS) Publication 969 or consult your tax advisor.

-The best ways to prevent HSA rule breaking is to educate your employees on these dependent child rules, as well as ask questions during enrollment.
+The best way to prevent HSA rule breaking is to educate your employees on these dependent child rules, as well as ask questions during enrollment.
 Ask your employees: